In this article, we'll learn how to use Playwright and MSW to write end-to-end tests for your Next.js application. I'll cover the following:

 # Stop and remove the container

-, there seems to be an issue with types especially when using scope
+When using testProxy, there seems to be an issue with types especially when using scope with the mswHandlers option.

 Common mocks shared across tests